William Jennings Bryan: 1912 election

-In the 1912 presidential election, Wilson faced off against President Taft and former President Roosevelt, the latter of whom ran on the Progressive Party ticket.
 Bryan campaigned throughout the West for Wilson and also offered advice to the Democratic nominee on various issues.
 The split in the Republican ranks helped give Wilson the presidency; he won over 400 electoral votes but only 41.8 percent of the popular vote.
 In the concurrent congressional elections, Democrats expanded their majority in the House and gained control of the Senate, which gave the party unified control of Congress and the presidency for the first time since the early 1890s.

 Secretary of State

 President Wilson named Bryan as Secretary of State, the most prestigious appointive position.
 Bryan's extensive travels, popularity in the party, and support for Wilson in the election made him the obvious choice.
 Bryan took charge of a State Department that employed 150 officials in Washington and an additional 400 employees in embassies abroad.
 Early in Wilson's tenure, the president and the secretary of state broadly agreed on foreign policy goals, including the rejection of Taft's Dollar diplomacy.
 They also shared many priorities in domestic affairs and, with Bryan's help, Wilson orchestrated passage of laws that reduced tariff rates, imposed a progressive income tax, introduced new antitrust measures, and established the Federal Reserve System.
 Bryan proved particularly influential in ensuring that the president, rather than private bankers, was empowered to appoint the members of the Federal Reserve Board of Governors.